anycast-census/anycast-census/README.md

+# This repository has been moved to [github.com/ut-dacs/anycast-census](https://github.com/ut-dacs/anycast-census)

 # LACeS Anycast Census

 This repository contains the dataset of the Anycast Census (detected /24 Anycast Prefixes), discovered using LACeS.